 - Grammarly – A web app/plugin you can use to check your work.
 Grammarly goes beyond basic spelling and grammar and checks engagement, originality, tone, and points out all of those instances of passive voice.
 Plugin available for Microsoft Word and Google Chrome.

 - Contently – An all-inclusive platform that lets you find freelance writers to write your content while the platform itself handles payment, etc.

 Content Marketing Distribution Tools

 - Buffer – a social media tool that lets you curate social media content ahead of time, then shares it on a schedule that you arrange.

 - MailChimp – an email marketing tool that helps you create campaigns, build a list from scratch, and schedule campaigns.

 Content Marketing Content Creation Tools

-- Google Keyword Tool – lets you see the estimated numbers of searches per month on a given keyword.
+- Google Keyword Planner – lets you see the estimated numbers of searches per month on a given keyword.

 How Do I Measure Content Marketing Results?

-After you’ve created your content, planned your content output going forward, and sent it out into the world, it’s time to measure how your content marketing has performed.
+After you’ve created your content, planned your content output going forward, and sent it out into the world, you’ll want to make sure you’re on the right track.